 Keto Turkey Meatballs are one of my go-to easy dinners and freezer meals.
 You can make a big batch of these easy healthy meatballs and pop some in the freezer for nights you don’t feel like cooking.
 This easy recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

-We make ground turkey meatballs a lot in my house.
+We make ground turkey meatballs a lot at my house.
 Ground turkey is one of my preferred meats because it is very inexpensive and when you are feeding a household of 7, including an almost teenage boy, you go through a lot of meatballs.
 Everyone from my toddler up to my husband loved these meatballs.

-This baked turkey meatballs recipe makes a generous 40 meatballs.
+This keto turkey meatballs recipe makes a generous 40 meatballs.
 That is enough for my family for 2 dinners with everyone eating their fill.
-But I also double it so I can stash a couple bags of meatballs in the freezer.
+But I also double it so I can stash a couple of bags of meatballs in the freezer.
 If you are doing the math doubling this recipe makes 80 meatballs.
 If you are cooking for less than 7 people you can also easily half this recipe to just make 20.

 How to make turkey meatballs without breadcrumbs

 You absolutely do not need breadcrumbs to make good meatballs.
 All the breadcrumbs do is absorb some of the liquid the meat releases while cooking.
 To make my baked turkey meatballs without breadcrumbs I just added a little bit of coconut flour.

 Coconut flour is a very dry flour and absorbs a lot of liquid.
 It helps these meatballs stick together and firm up without being too soggy.
 Many times I also add an egg to my meatballs but decided to make this recipe eggless.